Saturday, April 12, 2014

 This is a great vegetarian recipe.
 It is surprisingly delicious and a great meal for serving others, too.
 The avocado relish makes it.
 It must be made with it.

-10 small potatoes, peeled and finely diced
+10 medium to large potatoes, peeled and finely diced

 1 large onion, peeled and finely diced